hiki-t/aisf24_solo_project/_sources/intro.md

 ![alt text](img/exp1_2.png "Figure1")
 <b>Figure 1:</b> Visual summary of Exp1 results.
 These line graphs were 49 features/neurons represented in 2 dim of the autoencoder hidden layer across 20 training epochs.
-The length of features is a degree of importance, indicating how much a feature contributes to the MSE loss of the autoencoder model to reconstruct the 49 neural activations of the lienar model.
+The length of features was a degree of importance, indicating how much a feature contributes to the MSE loss of the autoencoder model to reconstruct the 49 neural activations of the lienar model.
 The more contribution, the larger importance value.
-The horizontal- vertical-coordinates of features were expressed by the 2 neurons of the autoencoder hidden layer, and normalized them into -1 to 1 range.
+The horizontal- and the vertical-coordinates of features were expressed by the 2 neurons of the autoencoder hidden layer, and they were normalized into -1 to 1 range.

 <br>